 A selection of images from Captain Robert Fore of the Primrose rescue mission

-Captain Robert Fore of the rescue team later shared a fascinating account of the rescue.
+Captain Robert Fore of the rescue team later shared an account of the rescue.
 One of his many interesting observations is that the Sentinelis “had not even learned the art of placing feathers on the several foot long arrows they had, which only allowed a practical effective range of perhaps 30 or 40 meters.”

 Incidentally, MV Primrose is still visible in satellite images of North Sentinel Island.
 You may explore the exact coordinates here.